koganas/senior-frontend-test/README.md

 To maintain acessibility using the keyboard, i've reviewed some css and pseudo elements behavior.
 Google Chrome sets some outlines that I believe it takes the expected design unity out of the interface.
 I've also used `tabindex` on a particular case where the html tag was not intended to user interactivity.

 #### Animations
-For most animations, I used class binding and tailwind styling.
+For most animations, I used class binding and tailwind styling to keep the consistency of the app.
 I've also done a simple fade transition component to achieve the expected behavior with cards/forms switching.

 #### Validation
 As the most complex rules would come only from email and phone inputs, i've used a helper that contains: